-Microdermabrasion has been around for many years, and it’s one of the most affordable skin treatments available that offers therapeutic benefits1.
-It also pairs well with a variety of other skin treatments like chemical peels2.
+Microdermabrasion is one of the most affordable skin resurfacing treatments available that offers therapeutic benefits.
+It also pairs well with a variety of other skin treatments like chemical peels.

 How Does Microdermabrasion Work?

 Unlike traditional microdermabrasion machines that use irritating and messy particles to exfoliate the skin, DermaSweep MD uses a patented bristle technology to give the skin a noticeable glow.
 The skin is left smoother as the vacuum action stimulates blood flow, cleans the pores, and removes skin debris.
 This also encourages collagen formation which will firm and tone the skin.

 The treatment doesn’t stop there.
 An infusion serum will be selected based on each patient’s skin’s needs.
 The bristles are replaced by a soft polishing tip.
 The serums are delivered deep into the skin layers with suction.
 When the skin has been freshly exfoliated it allows for better absorption of any topical product that is applied, leaving the skin radiant.